Free delivery over PKR 5,000 · COD nationwide

 What the Research Actually Shows

-The practical conclusion for Pakistani women: biotin is more likely to help if you have brittle nails alongside hair problems, if you are postpartum, if you have been on long-term antibiotics, or if your diet is significantly restricted.
-It is less likely to be the primary solution if your hair loss is driven by iron deficiency, PCOS, thyroid problems, or severe stress — though it can still be a useful supporting nutrient in those cases.
+The practical takeaway for Pakistani women.
+Biotin is more likely to help if you have brittle nails alongside hair problems, if you are postpartum, if you have been on long-term antibiotics, or if your diet is very restricted.

 Signs You Might Actually Be Biotin Deficient

-- Seborrheic dermatitis — a scaly, red rash around the eyes, nose, and mouth
+• Seborrhoeic dermatitis, a scaly, red rash around the eyes, nose, and mouth

 Biotin Dosage: How Much Do You Actually Need?

-Adequate Intake (AI) for adults: 30 mcg per day.
+Adequate Intake for adults: 30 mcg per day.
 This is the amount your body needs for normal function.

-Therapeutic dose for hair/nail concerns: Most studies that showed benefits used doses between 2,500 mcg (2.5 mg) and 5,000 mcg (5 mg) daily.
+Therapeutic dose for hair and nails: Most studies that showed benefits used 2,500 mcg (2.5 mg) to 5,000 mcg (5 mg) daily.

 The Complete Hair Supplement Stack for Pakistani Women